MariaERR/apickli-tutorial/README.md

 		Then response body path $.headers.User-Agent should be apickli
 ```

-Which shows that are scenario (comprised of 3 steps) indeed passes, which is consistent with the following test performed with `Postman`:
+Which shows that our scenario (comprised of 3 steps) indeed passes, which is consistent with the following test performed with `Postman`:

 ![Screenshot of same test performed on Postman](postman-test.png)